Accounting, the Language of Business

 Accounting is said to be the language of business.
 Accounting provides a standardized framework to communicate an economic entity's financial status or state at a particular point in time and also its financial performance between two points in time.
 Standardized accounting enables stakeholders that have some interest in an economic entity to communicate in a manner that allows these stakeholders to understand one another, enabling effective communication.

 People often use the terms “bookkeeping” and “accounting” interchangeably .
 But bookkeeping and accounting are two different things.
-Here is the difference between bookkeeping and accounting:
+Here is the difference between bookkeeping and accounting, beginning with the more fundamental notion of record keeping:

-• Bookkeeping is a mechanical process of recording transactions.
+• Bookkeeping is a mechanical process of recording financial transactions into a structured system of journals and ledgers.
 Bookkeeping is an action; it is a record keeping process.

 • Accounting is about determining what constitutes the transactions that are then recorded per the bookkeeping process.
 Accounting is the language used by bookkeeping.
 Accounting is a communications tool.
 Accounting is a classification system.
-There are different financial accounting and reporting schemes such as US GAAP and IFRS.
+There are different financial accounting and reporting frameworks or "schemes" such as US GAAP and IFRS.

 Luca Pacioli documented double entry bookkeeping 1494 in his book Summa de arithmetica.
 Because the documentation is in the for of a book then only humans can interact with that book to understand double entry bookkeeping.